IonicDev/tutorials/javascript/README.md

 * [Keys](https://dev.ionic.com/tutorials/sdk-basics/keys?language=javascript)
 * [Ionic Ciphers](https://dev.ionic.com/tutorials/sdk-basics/ionic-ciphers?language=javascript)

-***Note:*** Make sure the Javascript language square is clicked.
+***Note:*** Make sure the JavaScript language square is clicked.

 ## Tips

-There is a Javascript file, `consoleReroute.js` that tees `console.log()` to the Javascript console and to the an output area to be displayed in the browser.
+There is a JavaScript file, `consoleReroute.js` that tees `console.log()` to the JavaScript console and to the an output area to be displayed in the browser.
 Calling `console.log('') initializes the output area with the a fixed font and grey background.

 ## Documentation
-The Javascript SDK documentation is located [here](https://dev.ionic.com/sdk_docs/ionic_platform_sdk/javascript/latest/index.html).
+The JavaScript SDK documentation is located [here](https://dev.ionic.com/sdk_docs/ionic_platform_sdk/javascript/latest/index.html).